aamatodev/Covering-TravellingSalesmanProblem/README.md

 ## Data, assumptions and defaults

-The data used are from [berlin52](https://github.com/pdrozdowski/TSPLib.Net/blob/5cb1449963fa56176c062ff806eb831dcbc07c54/TSPLIB95/tsp/berlin52.tsp), adapted to CSP by generating a casual population tuple, save on the `population.txt` file.
+The data used are from [berlin52](https://github.com/pdrozdowski/TSPLib.Net/blob/5cb1449963fa56176c062ff806eb831dcbc07c54/TSPLIB95/tsp/berlin52.tsp), adapted to CSP by generating a casual population tuple, saved on the `population.txt` file.

 We assumed that:
 * Villages connections are represented by a [complete graph](https://en.wikipedia.org/wiki/Complete_graph) G=(N,A);